Tribology: Friction, Wear, and Lubrication

 - The laws, mechanisms, and models of friction, wear, and lubrication — spanning nano, micro, meso, and macroscales.

 - That tribological properties are the properties of the system as a whole, not just of the individual.

 - Methodologies of design and troubleshooting tribological systems.

 - Protocols and procedures of accelerated and long-term tribological testing.

 The program is intended for two kinds of participants: those who are active or intend to be active in research on some aspect of tribology, and those who have encountered practical friction and wear problems and wish to learn novel methods of solving them.

-The course requires at least a first-year college course in mathematics, applied mechanics, and materials.
-Some lectures introduce more advanced concepts in these areas and in physical chemistry and thermodynamics.
+The course requires at least a bachelor's degree in engineering or physical sciences, including basic courses in mathematics, applied mechanics, materials science, physics, and chemistry.
+Some lectures introduce advanced concepts in these areas and in physical chemistry and thermodynamics.
 These will be reviewed where necessary to provide the required background.
+Industrial experience is preferred.

 Overview and preliminaries

 Course Overview, Surface Topography, Physico-Chemical Aspects of Solid Surfaces, Surface Interactions

 Laws of Friction, Mechanisms of Friction, Friction Space, Stiction, Stick Slip, Surface Temperature